-8 Government policy
+Government policy

-Does government policy encourage or discourage development of new nuclear power plants?
+8 Does government policy encourage or discourage development of new nuclear power plants?
 How?

 Portugal does not generate energy from nuclear energy sources and its only nuclear reactor has been built and is operating for investigation and education purposes only.

-There has been an ongoing public debate in Portugal (notably in the 1970s and in the first decade of the third millennium) regarding the merits and disadvantages of having nuclear power and in particular in pursuing the construction of a nuclear power plant, but no project ever came to fruition and apparently no licences for such purposes were attributed.
+There has been an ongoing public debate in Portugal (notably in the 1970s and the 2000s) regarding the merits and disadvantages of having nuclear power and in particular in pursuing the construction of a nuclear power plant, but no project ever came to fruition and apparently no licences for such purposes were attributed.